 Of course, it is a gas generator, so it’s not totally clean and without emissions, but when compared to other gas generators, it’s much more eco-friendly.

 Moreover, the DuroStar DS4000S Portable Gas Generator is powered by a DuroStar 7 HP 208cc OHV engine that can pump out around 3,300 watts of energy.
 This should be enough to run various compressor tools, appliances, and electronics.
-No, it’s not the most powerful generator in the world, but it will do just fine for fairly basic use.
+It’s not the most powerful generator in the world, but it will do just fine for fairly basic use.

-In terms of what you can power, the DuroStar DS4000S Portable Gas Generator comes with a variety of outlets including two 120V 20A household outlets, as well as a single 120/240V 30A twist lock outlet.
+In terms of what you can power, the DuroStar DS4000S comes with a variety of outlets, including two 120V 20A household outlets, as well as a single 120/240V 30A twist-lock outlet.

 What’s to like about the DuroStar DS4000S Portable Gas Generator

-Moreover, the fact that it’s so lightweight and compact, yet still has a decent amount of power, is another bonus.
+Moreover, the fact that it’s so lightweight and compact yet still has a decent amount of power is another bonus.

 What’s not to like about the DuroStar DS4000S Portable Gas Generator

-WEN 56200i Gas Inverter Generator | Best Portable Inverter Generator
+5. WEN 56200i Gas Inverter Portable Generator | BEST PORTABLE INVERTER GENERATOR

-Inverters can sense the power demand being put on the generator and will match the power output to this; it only uses as much fuel and produces as much power as is needed at any given time.
+Inverters can sense the power demand being put on the generator and match the power output to this; it only uses as much fuel and produces as much power as needed at any given time.

 However, if you need it to power RV appliances, small things around the home, or various power tools, it should work just fine.
 What is cool is that this generator is safe for small electronics such as smartphones and tablets.